eXept Software AG Logo

 the garbage collector will never find these to be reclaimable, and the

-underlying memory stays allocated (at a fix address) forever.
+underlying memory stays allocated (at the fix address) forever.

 To release the memory, either #free it or #unprotect it.